starmatt/Starry58/README.md

 **Starry58** is a case for the
 [Lily58 split keyboard](https://github.com/kata0510/Lily58).
-The case is *high profile*, it features *integrated switch plates*, optional *M3 tenting holes*, and allows to be set up with a *acrylic bottom plates*.
+The case is *high profile*, it features *integrated switch plates*, optional *M3 tenting holes*, and allows to be set up with *acrylic bottom plates*.

 This case is inspired by the